afalkenberg/APB_I2C_MULTI/README.md

 - bit-1 shows the ack error from interface-1
 - ...
 - bit-(num_i2c-1) shows the ack error from the last populated I2C interface.

+## Register MAP of registers per each I2C interface
+As stated before each I2C interface has its own section of 128 bytes.
+Nevertheless the shared registers are within the address space of I2C-interface-0.
+For each of the following registers therefore there is an offset which is calculated as **offset = 128 * i** with i being the I2C interfaced number.